 You may be asked to try to catch your kidney stone.
 You can do this by collecting all of your urine and straining it.
 Your provider will tell you how to do this.

 A kidney stone is a solid piece of material that forms in a kidney.
-A stone may get stuck in one of your two ureters (the tubes that carry urine from your kidneys to your bladder), the bladder, or the urethra (the tube that carries urine from your bladder to outside your body).
+A stone can get stuck as it leaves the kidney.
+It can lodge in one of your two ureters (the tubes that carry urine from your kidneys to your bladder), the bladder, or the urethra (the tube that carries urine from your bladder to outside your body).

 Kidney stones may be the size of sand or gravel, as large as a pearl, or even larger.
 A stone can block the flow of your urine and cause great pain.
 A stone may also break loose and travel through your urinary tract all the way out of your body without causing too much pain.